 FERPA contains various exceptions to the general rule that the University should not disclose education records without seeking the prior written consent of the student.
 The following circumstances are representative of those in which education records (and information drawn from education records) may be disclosed without the student's prior written consent:

-- Upon request, the University may release Directory Information (see the "Directory Information" section of this bulletin below).
+a) Upon request, the University may release Directory Information (see the "Directory Information" section of this bulletin).

 The name and address of the office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-4605.

 Students are encouraged to maintain an ongoing, open dialogue with parents throughout their careers at Stanford about academic progress and personal development.
 Most student difficulties are resolved at Stanford without involving parents.
 The University does recognize, however, that there are some exceptional situations where parental involvement may be appropriate to assist a student through a difficult circumstance.
 Under those circumstances, Stanford may (but is not required to) choose to disclose information to parents if permitted by law.

 Under the Family Educational Rights and Privacy Act (FERPA), Stanford is permitted to disclose information drawn from education records to parents if one or more parent claims the student as a dependent for federal tax purposes.
 Some laws, especially those relating to medical and mental health care, prohibit the disclosure of information without the student's consent, even where the student is a tax dependent.

 Procedures for Inspecting Records and Correcting Inaccuracies or Misleading Information